 main = expression(paste(alpha, " richness")), # plot title

-xlab = "Number of species") # x-axis titleHowever, as we saw in the lecture, species richness is limited to rank the diversity of several plots.
+xlab = "Number of species") # x-axis titleHowever, as we saw in the lecture, species richness alone has some limitation if we want to rank the diversity of several plots.
 We should account for the evenness of species in each plot.

 Rank-abundance distribution (RAD) is a classic way to represent how the abundances are structured in a community.
 Note that the rank-abundance curves are also called species-abundance distribution in the literature (SAD, McGill et al. 2007).